FherStk/AutoCheck/README.md

 [//]: # (WARNING: DO NOT EDIT README.md file because it's a copy of docs/index.md auto-generated during on build.)
 # AutoCheck
-Multi purpose assignment validation for academic purposes only.
+Multi purpose and extensible automated assignment validation, designed for academic purposes only.
-Is has been created in order to automatically check the correctness of a set of students assignments, but manual supervision is still needed.
+Is has been created in order to automatically check the correctness of a set of students assignments and to suggest a score, but manual supervision is still needed.

 Feel free to use, copy, fork or modify this project; but please refer a mention to this project and its author respecting also the licenses of the included third party software.